 I’m doing this for three reasons:

 1. Because Bloomfield is completely re-doing Filley Park.
-A project proposed in 2008 is now halfway done in 2018!
+A project proposed in 2008 was about halfway done in 2018!
 It’ll be cool to see those changes when complete.

 2. Those proposed changes include an improved trail system, with a connection to the “Brewer Drive Area.”
 This is quite interesting to me, as I’ll discuss below.

 3. There’s a cute video of Calvin that has never been seen before.
 I like cute videos of my son when he was younger.

 At the time the boys and I walked around Filley Park, there wasn’t much to it.
 A silt-filled pond, a bridge, and a short little trail through the woods.
 A trail that, in actuality, is nothing more than a cut-through locals use to walk to stores and such.

 So… yeah.
 That’s it.
 But let’s go through my numbered list and perhaps gain a better appreciation for why I dragged the boys into the woods here.